 Look it is about two soldiers taking down giant robots with nothing other than explosives, guns and the help of another giant robot (this does't happen often).

-It is not deep, no amazing plot, it promises you awesome people on people and people on robot action and give you exactly that.
+deep, no amazing plot, it promises you awesome people on people and people on robot action and give you exactly that.
 Basically it is what happens when Hollywood produces an action LN instead of action movie.
 Full of ridiculous overpowered robots who have always have some weakness in their design or pilot, versus our heroes, two regular soldiers who is armed with nothing but their guns, brains, explosives and whatever help they could scrap up.